 (See also Overview of Sunlight and Skin Damage Overview of Sunlight and Skin Damage Sunlight stimulates vitamin D production, helps control some chronic skin diseases (such as psoriasis), and causes a sense of well-being.
 However, sunlight can cause skin damage.
 Damage includes... read more .)

 Actinic keratoses are very common.
 As people age, they are likely to develop them.
 Actinic keratoses can progress to squamous cell carcinoma Squamous Cell Carcinoma Squamous cell carcinoma is cancer that begins in the squamous cells of the skin.
 Thick, scaly growths appear on the skin and do not heal.
 To diagnose the cancer, doctors do a biopsy.
 Treatment... read more , a type of skin cancer.
 Growths that do not progress to squamous cell carcinoma may go away or stay actinic keratoses.
 Growths that go away may return.

-In addition to many years of sun exposure, other risk factors for actinic keratoses include older age, underlying immunosuppression, blonde or red hair, blue eyes, and skin type I or II (see table Fitzpatrick Skin Type Classification Fitzpatrick Skin Type Classification ).
+In addition to many years of sun exposure, other risk factors for actinic keratoses include older age, an impaired immune system, blond or red hair, blue eyes, and skin type I or II (see table Fitzpatrick Skin Type Classification Fitzpatrick Skin Type Classification ).